RodrigoChT/make-believe/content/The House Rules.md

 - What we liked and disliked
 - Air grievances on rulings
 - Decide the general direction the party is taking for next session
-# The World is changing
+# The world is changing
 Rules, precedent, and systems are not the boss of us.
 If we want to try new mechanics, change existing ones, or flip the whole system on its head we should do it.
 Bring you ideas to the Council.